-1) Compensation of members of the Board of Directors and Executive Management For discharging their duties, the non-executive members of the Group's Board of Directors receive a fixed annual salary plus additional compensation per meeting related to their committee membership.
+a) Compensation of members of the Board of Directors and Executive Board b) Share-based payments

+For discharging their duties, the non-executive members of the Group's Board of Directors receive a fixed annual salary plus additional compensation per meeting related to their committee membership.
 Instead of receiving their fee in cash, they have the right to receive up to 90 per cent of their fee, but no more than the equivalent of CHF 50 thousand, in unvested CREALOGIX shares.

-The executive members of the Group's Board of Directors and members of the Executive Management receive contractually agreed compensation for their role in the Company's operations.
+The executive members of the Group's Board of Directors and members of the Executive Board receive contractually agreed compensation for their role in the Company's operations.
 The fixed compensation includes an annual salary and lump-sum expense reimbursements.
 The variable compensation includes the bonuses.